hamzarahal/HamzaRahal/README.md

 ## Hi there 👋

-I am a Senior Statistical Programmer/Analyst for pharama industry and clinical research.
+I am a Senior Statistical Programmer/Analyst working for for pharama industry and clinical research.
 I use GitHub for a couple of work-related and hobby projects.
 My main languages are R and SAS.

 <!--
 **hamzarahal/hamzarahal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.